kubernetes/website/content/en/blog/_posts/2024-04-05-diy-create-your-own-cloud-with-kubernetes-part-2/index.md

 After exploring various options, we decided that MetalLB is the simplest and most reliable solution, although we do not strictly enforce the use of only it.

-Another benefit is that in L2 mode, MetalLB speakers continuously checking thir neighbors state by sending preforming liveness checks using a memberlist protocol.
+Another benefit is that in L2 mode, MetalLB speakers continuously check their neighbour's state by sending preforming liveness checks using a memberlist protocol.
 This enables failover that works independently of Kubernetes control-plane.

 ## Conclusion

 This concludes our overview of virtualization, storage, and networking in Kubernetes.
 The technologies mentioned here are available and already pre-configured on the [Cozystack](https://github.com/aenix-io/cozystack) platform, where you can try them with no limitations.

-In the [next article](/blog/2024/04/05/diy-create-your-own-cloud-with-kubernetes-part-3/), we will detail how, on top of this, we implement the provisioning of fully functional Kubernetes clusters with just the push of a button.
+In the [next article](/blog/2024/04/05/diy-create-your-own-cloud-with-kubernetes-part-3/), I'll detail how, on top of this, you can implement the provisioning of fully functional Kubernetes clusters with just the click of a button.